bielsr01/BetManager/replit.md

 **Progressive Enhancement**: The application starts with core functionality (manual data entry) and enhances with OCR automation.
 All features remain accessible even if OCR services are unavailable.

-**Financial Precision**: All monetary calculations use decimal data types with specific precision (10,2 for amounts, 8,3 for odds) to prevent floating-point arithmetic errors in financial calculations.
-Odds support up to 3 decimal places to accurately capture betting odds that come in formats like 2.125 or 1.850.
+**Financial Precision**: All monetary calculations use decimal data types with specific precision (10,2 for amounts, 8,2 for odds) to prevent floating-point arithmetic errors in financial calculations.

 **Responsive Design**: Mobile-first approach with collapsible sidebar navigation and touch-friendly interfaces for bet management on various devices.